When it rains, stormwater washes over the loose soil on a construction site, along with various materials and products being stored outside.

 As stormwater flows over the site, it can pick up pollutants like sediment, debris, and chemicals from that loose soil and transport them to nearby stormdrains or directly to the Boise River.
 Planning and Development Services works with construction site operators to make sure they have the proper stormwater controls in place so that construction projects can proceed in a way that protects our community’s water and the surrounding environment.

-Boise's Erosion Control Program (ESC) reduces or eliminates sediment discharge and pollutants into streets and the storm water system.
+Boise's Erosion and Sediment Control (ESC) Program reduces or eliminates sediment discharge and pollutants into streets and the storm water system.

 The program covers all construction activity and all construction sites, regardless of size or ownership.
-The ordinance applies to commercial & industrial operations, residential practices, and construction site operations.
+The ordinance applies to commercial and industrial operations, residential practices, and construction site operations.